doolin/hrecipe/readme.txt

 == Changelog ==

+= 0.5.8.4 =
+* Added some padding before and after the hrecipe div block to help with TinyMCE visual editor
+* Fixed a postbox handling bug
+* Source cleanup, removed superfluous functions, obsolete commented out sections, etc.
+* Extended options handling to save existing user options and merge with newly defined options.

 = 0.5.8.3 =
 * More UJS cleanups.
 Started removing custom javascript code in favor of future proofing with WordPress builtin code.